-Commendations can be solely conferred in a given category without requiring a Named Award to be conferred.
+Commendations and Architecture Awards can be solely conferred in a given category without requiring a Named Award to be conferred.
 If the Jury do not find any projects worthy of awards in a category, they are not required to confer any Awards or Commendations, regardless of the number of entries received.
-Projects awarded a Named Award are not eligible for any future Awards Program.

-1.1.2 Architecture Awards
+2.1.2 Award

 This is a work of excellence demonstrating consummate architectural skill that contributes to the advancement of architecture.
-Projects awarded an Architecture Award are the best projects in each category that have not won the Named Award.
 More than one Architecture Award may be given in a category, and an Architecture Award may be given regardless of the number of eligible entries received in a category.